 “I just landed a few minutes ago.
 I’m yet to talk to Baba or Mama.
 But I had to hear your voice, just to know how my brother is faring without me.”

-“I miss you Nasir.
+“I miss you, Nasir.
 It’s been a horrible few hours without you.
-There’s no one to force me to eat, so I just slept hungry.
+There’s no one to force me to eat, so I just slept on an empty stomach.
 There is no one to remind me to read daily or escort me to the gym.
 So, I have spent the rest of my day in bed sleeping.
-I guess that’s all I have strength for, for now.”
+I guess that’s all I have the strength for, for now.”

 “You make it sound like I was everything to you.
 Who is going to be to me the only brother I have in this world?”

-“I’ll still be here for you too my little brother.”
-Nasir said to me.
+“I’ll still be here for you also, my little brother,” Nasir said to me.

 “Khalifa, What did you just call me?”

-It was March 15 2011, the day the Syrian uprising began.
+It was March 15, 2011, the day the Syrian uprising began.
 It was an uprising known as the Arab Spring that began in Tunisia.
-There were so many protests against President Bashar Al-assad, whose forces also responded with crackdowns.
+There were so many protests against President Bashar Al-Assad, whose forces also responded with crackdowns.
 Nasir had been gone for about a month at this time.
-We had talked every day, keeping each other abreast with the happenings.
+We had talked every day, keeping each other abreast of the happenings.
 He was doing great, although a little worried about the news of the uprising.
 I assured him it was nothing to worry about.
-In a few days things were probably going to be stable and back to normal.
+In a few days, things were probably going to be stable and back to normal.